 Your clinic would not function properly without your team – show them that you care about them and are thankful for the work that they do.
 The next time there’s a tough day in your practice, they’ll know that you as a doctor value everything they do for the business.

-Crazy days happen and it’s important to set your hospital for success for the days that you may end up short staffed.
+Crazy days happen and it’s important to set your practice for success for the days that you may end up short staffed.
 Implement these few steps and you’ll be working through your short-staffed days in a breeze.

 Want to learn more about how you can support your team with best scheduling practices?
 Schedule a time to chat with one of our practice management consultants today about PetDesk’s digital appointment reminders.
 Fill out the form below and someone from our team will reach out to you within the next business day: